xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 ## Summary

 This was an introductory article on BFD to get familiarise with feature with pipeline architecture.
-In the next article, we will focus on how to read the BFD parameters in the outputs and also see some basic debugging.
-Also we will touch upon the concept of BOB and BLB.
+In the next article, we will focus more on the technical aspects of how to read the BFD parameters in the outputs and also see some basic debugging.
+We will touch upon the OAMP engine resource usage.
+We will discuss the concepts of BLB and BoB and look at its difference and use cases.
+Stay tuned !!!!